Maynafiesta/RealTimeVideoTool/README.md

 At that compile directory, you can run the executable smirVideoTool by just `./smirVideoTool` after compilation.

 To activate Realsense support, you need to build it by yourself.
 Realsense argument support will be added to these quick build scripts.
-To do this, create a build folder and type `cmake .. -D REALSENSE_SDK=ON` to activate Realsense support.
+To do this, create a build folder and type `cmake .. -D REALSENSE_SDK=ON .` to activate Realsense support.

 ## Run Guide